-Fit sires for successful reproduction Full Certification of Breeding Rams Origin and Breeding Value Screening For Sexually Transmitted Diseases Physical & Reproductive Organs Examination Sperm Production & Viability -Serving Capacity This field guide aims to increase the awareness of small ruminant farmers in evaluating the mating ability of rams and on how to select and/or purchase good breeding males.
+Fit sires for successful reproduction

+This field guide aims to increase the awareness of small ruminant farmers in evaluating the mating ability of rams and on how to select and/or purchase good breeding males.

 The examination of rams for mating ability is an important step towards improving flocks' fertility and avoiding disease transmission.
 The impact of addressing the rams' reproductive performance prior to the mating season is important as fifty percent of the reproductive potential of a flock is provided by the ram (McLaren, 1988).
 The rams should be monitored regularly during the year and not only during the mating season.

 Do not neglect rams throughout the year and then expect them to perform during the mating season.
 A mature, fit, healthy ram can serve 40 or more ewes during a breeding season.
 An unthrifty, thin, sick ram is often sterile and will not settle any ewes.
 This ram will transmit diseases and/or will give bad descendants.
 Except for systematic, time-consuming analyses for sperm and laborious serving capacity tests, most of the problems adversely affecting the reproductive ability of rams can be easily detected through a careful physical examination (Mozo et al., 2015).

-A communityselected ram in Bonga, Ethiopia
+A community-selected ram in Bonga, Ethiopia

-When selecting or purchasing The breeding ram should have a known origin (non-contaminated flock and certified or at least known parents).
-A breeding soundness exam includes visual appraisal of general health and condition, as well as a soundness check on feet, legs, eyes, teeth, jaws, etc. When purchasing rams, a veterinary examination will be of great help to detect any health trouble.
-Buying a ram has a cost but if he brings in a disease, the expenses have just started!
-A comprehensive examination of genital organs should be performed including a scrotal circumference measurement, testicle and penis examination.
+When selecting or purchasing

+The breeding ram should have a known origin (non-contaminated flock and certified or at least known parents).
+A breeding soundness exam includes visual appraisal of general health and condition, as well as a soundness check on feet, legs, eyes, teeth, etc. iaws, When purchasing rams, a veterinary examination will be of great help to detect any health trouble.
+Buying a ram has a cost but if he brings in disease, the have just expenses started!

+Testing rams for diseases in Bako (Shambu CBBP site), Ethiopia examination.
 Where possible, males should be assessed for semen production and viability.
 Breeding soundness should be performed at least two months before mating to allow recovery of rams from pathologies or poor physical conditions.
-Testing rams for diseases in Bako (Shambu CBBP site), Ethiopia